brainstem-org/brainstem_support/docs/datamodel/stem/subject.md

 | `Tags`         | Tags for the subject.
 Tags are great for organizational purpose, to quickly label a subject and can be used as a filter afterwards. |

+### Action data fields
+Please see the dedicated page describing the [Action data model].

+### Subject state change data fields
+Please see the dedicated page describing the [Subject state change data model].

+### Subject log data fields
+Please see the dedicated page describing the [Subject log data model].

 ## Permissions
 Subjects inherit permissions from projects associated with them.
 Actions, Subject state changes, Subject logs and action logs all inherit permissions through the subject.